 - Connecting you with other child care professionals and professional child care associations

 For more information on starting a family child care home business, contact your local Office of Child Care Licensing at 302-892-5800 (New Castle County) or 302-739-5487 (Kent and Sussex Counties) or sign up for an Child Care Home Information Session.
-Sessions have been scheduled throughout 2021.
+View available sessions here.